Highlights of Bainbridge City Council‘s Accomplishments

 The City Council does most of its work by setting policy direction, and then relies on the City Staff, under the direction of the City Manager to develop programs and codes to assure policy implementation.
 It is a very collaborative process.

 Completed the financial recovery from the deficits of the Great Recession to the current positive balance, with healthy and prudent reserves and the highest bond rating (allows future bonds to be maximally cost effective).

 Established a system of Priority Based Budgeting, so that we can more easily determine on a regular basis that our spending is in line with our Comprehensive Plan established priorities.

-Oversaw the development to completion of the Comprehensive Plan Update.
+Comprehensive Plan: Oversaw the development to completion of the Comprehensive Plan Update.
 Thanks to Council leadership, Bainbridge Islanders were more personally involved in this process than in most other cities.
 Because of that involvement, the resulting Comprehensive Plan truly reflects our collective vision for the future of our Island.
-For more on this plan, go to Navigate Bainbridge: Charting our future together.
+For more information on this plan, please visit: Navigate Bainbridge: Charting our future together.

 Established as a City priority work on consistency review to amend code to conform to new comprehensive plan.
 A complaint in the past has been that development on the Island is not consistent with our Comprehensive Plan.
 We have made great strides already in improving the protections provided by our tree and vegetation regulations, and in the related changes we are implementing in Low Impact Development regulations.